cepauskas/lens-selection/README.md

 php bin/phpunit
 ```

-For simulating expected amount of attributes/values/products there is additional "large" group fixture.
+For simulating expected amount (SQL query checkup) of attributes/values/products there is additional "large" group fixture.
+Tests are not using it.

 ### Api usage examples